2012 North Carolina judicial elections

-One justice of the North Carolina Supreme Court and three judges of the North Carolina Court of Appeals were elected by North Carolina voters on November 6, 2012, concurrently with the elections for Governor and other offices.
+One justice of the North Carolina Supreme Court and three judges of the North Carolina Court of Appeals were elected by North Carolina voters on November 6, 2012, concurrently with the elections for President, U.S. House, Governor, Council of State, State Senate, State House, and other offices.
 North Carolina judicial elections are non-partisan.
 Terms for seats on each court are eight years.
 In three of the four races, incumbents were re-elected to their seats, but incumbent Court of Appeals Judge Cressie Thigpen (who had never been elected but rather was appointed to fill a vacancy on the court) was defeated by Chris Dillon.

-Supreme Court
+Supreme Court (Seat 2)

-Associate Justice Paul Martin Newby ran for re-election.
-N.C.
-Court of Appeals Judge Sam J. Ervin IV challenged Newby in the general election.
+Associate Justice Paul Martin Newby ran for re-election for a second 8-year term.
+North Carolina Court of Appeals Judge Sam Ervin IV challenged Newby in the general election.

-Polling

-Results

-Newby won his second eight-year term on the North Carolina Supreme Court by taking 51.9 percent of the vote and defeating Ervin.

 Justice at Stake estimated that total spending by Newby, Ervin, and outside groups in this contest surpassed $4.4 million, breaking North Carolina records for spending in judicial elections.
 One group, Americans for Prosperity, spent $250,000 in support of Newby, more than the group had ever spent on any judicial election.